eclipse-tractusx/tutorial-resources/mxd/README.md

 ```

 this requests the catalog from Alice using the `dsp` protocol with address `http://alice-controlplane:8084/api/v1/dsp`.
-The additional field `querySpec`, is used to filter, limit and sort the elements in the catalog.
+The additional field `querySpec` is used to filter, limit and sort the elements in the catalog.

-More information about the catalog [here](https://eclipse-edc.github.io/docs/#/documentation/developer/handbook?id=catalog)
+More information about the catalog [here](https://eclipse-edc.github.io/docs/#/documentation/developer/handbook?id=catalog).

 The catalog response will look like this: